-La Grande, Oregon, Dec.
-1 .- During | among them for several years, from my stay recently in the city of 1858 into the early '60's, and saw their Newark, N. J., It was my good fortune poverty and struggles. to meet a very interesting veteran,

-Col Henry L. Halleck.
-The soldler has passed his 76th year, but is still active and has an excellent memory.
+my slay recently in the city of 1858 into the early '60's, and saw their Newark, N. J., it was my good fortune poverty and struggles. to meet a very interesting veteran, Col. Henry L. Holleck.
+The soldier has passed his 70th year, but is still active and has an excellent memory.
 He was in the Mexican war, came in Johnston's army to Utah, and served with distinction through the Civil War.
 Today he bears several scars as tokens of his terrible experiences.

-COL. HALLECK'S STORY,
+COL HALLECK'S STORY.

-Each time I called to see him, he related to me some of his past history, and convinced me by his accurate description of roads and country he saw so many years ago that he was a very keen observer.
-He kept a careful journal and his notes are valuable to every nerson who is seeking truth regarding some great events of American history.
-He always has a good word for the ever opportunity affords.
-He lived the
+Each time I called to see him, he related to me some of his past history, and convinced me by his accurate demeription of roads and country he saw so many years ago that he was a very keen observer.
+He kept a careful journal and his notes are valuable to every person who is seeking truth regarding some great events of American history, He always has a good word for the was common talk.
+It was often pre-dicted that the struggle would begin within ten years, while the North did not even think of war then.
+"In my firm opinion the whole plot of the Utah war was for no other pur-ness than to chean all war material pose than to clean all war material out of the forts and arsenals and take the soldiers from their posts.
+To send these directly South would have been bad policy.